“You only get one chance to make a first impression”

 “I worked long hours with the buying and contracts manager, sourcing alternative suppliers and negotiating price, to keep to the original estimates.
 I worked closely with the planning team to reschedule some of the other work to ensure no time was lost.
 It was key that I kept in close contact with the whole team throughout, as any delay would affect the budget.
 I examined all aspects of the project to ensure that there were no wasted costs and that despite the tight budget safety standards were never compromised.”

-“I am pleased to say that through perseverance and my determination to deliver on time, and on budget, the long hours paid off and a new supplier was found who have since proved to be a more effective supplier.
+“I am pleased to say that through perseverance and my determination to deliver on time, and on budget, the long hours paid off and a new supplier was found who has since proved to be a more effective supplier.
 The project was completed on time and came in a little under budget, and the whole project was carried out without accident or injury.”

-Answering The Difficult Questions
+Answering the Difficult Questions

 Tell me about yourself?

 Skills – make sure they are relevant e.g. attention to detail or strong communication.